 The U.S. Centers for Disease Control and Prevention tell us that more than four million people in the United States are bitten or injured in some other way by dogs every year.
-Without quick, proper medical treatment, dog bites can cause disfigurement, nerve injuries, and several dangerous diseases.
+As dog bite lawyers, we know that without quick, proper medical treatment, dog bites can cause disfigurement, nerve injuries, and several dangerous diseases.
 Sadly enough, children from ages five to nine are the most frequent victims of dog bites.
 The second largest victim group is elderly people.
 If a dog bites you or injures you in some other way, can you sue the dog’s owner for damages?
 In the state of Indiana, you can.

 - the “one-bite rule”